learn-co-curriculum/FlatironGO/README.md

 var previewLayer: AVCaptureVideoPreviewLayer!
 ```

-The `AVCaptureVideoPreviewLayer` is a sublcass of `CALayer`.
-It means we gain all the functionality available to us with a `CALayer`.
-We need to create an instance of this class with an instance of a capture session to be previewed on screen (which we have setup!).
-So we initialize our `previewLayer` instance property passing in the `captureSession` object to the the `AVCaptureVideoPreviewLayer` initializer.
+The `AVCaptureVideoPreviewLayer` class  is a sublcass of `CALayer`.
+It means we gain all the functionality available to us with a `CALayer` object.
+This layer instance can be initialized with a Capture Session.
+This means that when we hand over to it a capture session, this layer is previewing (or showing to our user) the camera input as that is what the captures session is in charge of.

-Next you need to setup the frame of this `previewLayer` to equal the `bounds` of our `view`.
-This `previewLayer` will now fill the screen.
-We haven't though added it to the `view` yet where it would be visible.

-Our `treasure` instance property has an `image` property on it which can be `nil`.
-If it's not `nil` in that we were able to create an instance of this `Treasure` object and grab down the image correctly from firebase then we will move forward.

-Our `Treasure` object has an instance method which we are utilizing here:
+Considering our `previewLayer` right now has the default value of `nil`--because it's an implicitly unwrapped optional, we want to assign it an actual value now.

+In assigning it a value, we call on the `AVCaptureVidePreviewLayer` initializer which takes in a session as an argument.
+We have a `captureSession` all setup ready to be passed into this initializer--so that's what we do!

+After doing so, we setup our `previewLayer` to fit the entire screen by having the frame equal the `view`'s bounds.

+Next, we begin to setup the positioning of an instance property on our `treasure` object called `item`.
+What is this?

 ```swift
 var item = CALayer()
 ```

-Firebase gives us back `NSData` which represents our image.
-We then create a `UIImage` using this `NSData` provided to us by Firebase.
-With that `UIImage` instance now stored on our `Treasure` object, we need to convert that to a `CALayer` object.
-Why?
-Because we need to add this particular image to the `previewLayer` which is what is displayed on screen.
-It's the camera preview where you can move the iPhone around and take photos / videos (except we're not going provide any functionality that will allow anyone to take a photo or video).
-And we can't add a `UIImage` which is a `UIView` to a `CALayer`.
-We can add a `CALayer` to a `CALayer`.
-So the `item` property on any `Treasure` instance is of type `CALayer`.

-That conversion is happening in this function within `Treasure`'s implementation (if you want to take a look):
+Hey look!
+Another `CALayer` object.
+Our images (stored locally) are of type `UIImage`.
+But we can't add a `UIImage` to a `CALayer`--which is our ultimate goal here.
+How do we then turn a `UIImage` into a `CALayer` object which will allow us to add our lovely images to the `previewLayer`?
+If you were to do some digging into the `Treasure.swift` file to check out its implementation you will notice the following method:

 ```swift
     func createItem() {